nikkijuk/nikkijuk.github.io/README.md

 that's when your brain is growing and you're learning new things." - Sesame Street

+I wrote these slides to reflect what I have done, how I see my role, and my strengths.
+It's all random, but tasks like this direct thinking.

 ## Career changes

 World changes while you work.
 Your work changes also.